homeruntech/rick-and-morty-web-template/INSTRUCTIONS.md

 - tommaso-sebastianelli
 - valeriobelli

-You can then send us the link via email when the project is ready to be reviewed.
+You can then send us the link via email once the project is ready for review.

-For any questions, don’t hesitate to get in touch with us by replying to the email you received from Sara.
+For any questions, don’t hesitate to get in touch with us by replying to the email you received from Hazal.

 Good luck, may the Force be with you!